mathsaey/memu/README.md

 Since I am using this code mainly as a way to mess around with Rust do not expect idiomatic code here.
 Do expect a lot of overengineering as I figure out what I can and cannot do with Rust.

+Details about the various emulators can be found in `src/<name of emulator>`.

 ## Installation and Use

-Simply build and install with cargo:
+Use `cargo` to fetch dependencies and build the application:

 - `cargo build`

+Afterwards, run the generated binary, pass the `--help` switch to find out the available options:

-- `cargo run`
+- `cargo run -- --help`

+For more serious use, install the generated binary somewhere, so you don't always need to use `cargo run -- …` to run the application.
-If you actually want to use this to play games, use the `--release` flag when building memu.
+If you want to actually use this to play games, be sure to build in `release`: `cargo build --release`.

 # (Non) Goals